Welcome to the Governors Page

 If you wish to know when Governing Body meetings are taking place or would like access to any of the previous minutes please contact the School Office.

 Chair of Governors

-Hello, I am Miss Brown ( Alex) and I am currently teaching Year 6 at Long Crendon Primary School on a Monday and Tuesday.
+Hello, I am Miss Brown (Alex) and I am currently teaching Year 3 at Long Crendon Primary School on a Monday and Tuesday.